 Jonquil flowers are usually yellow or white, with flat petals surrounding a central cup-shaped corona.
 They resemble daffodil flowers but are often smaller and have more flowers per stem, with rush-like, dark green foliage.

-Jonquil flowers contain alkaloids that are poisonous for humans, dogs, cats, and livestock.
+Jonquil flowers contain alkaloids that are poisonous to humans, dogs, cats, and livestock.